arthurmco/familyline-testbed/README.md

 The relative path tells that some files, like assets, are in the same directory as the executable rather than the default path (/usr/share)

+You will probably have to point to the `flatc` executable.
+This is more frequent in Windows and MacOS, but, in case you do need, just set the `FLATBUFFERS_FLATC_EXECUTABLE` CMake variable to where it is.

 ### Windows